LamphiUSC/599ProjectWork/Assignment1/ReadMe.txt

 11)lat_long_correction.py
 -- This code is used to correct some of the lat_long errors occured during geocoding due to the wrong state being considered for some cities, where these city names are present in more than one state.

+12) merging_scifi_ufo.py
+-- This code is used to merge and join the ufo sighting data with the sci-fi data created.